 hatchability

-Susceptibility to aflatoxins varies, but in general, ducklings, turkeys, and pheasants are susceptible, whereas chickens, quail, and guinea fowl are relatively resistant.
+Susceptibility to aflatoxins varies; however, in general, ducklings, turkeys, and pheasants are susceptible, whereas chickens, quail, and guinea fowl are relatively resistant.

-general unthriftiness with high morbidity and mortality possible
+general unthriftiness, with high morbidity and mortality rates possible

-lesions in the liver, reddened due to necrosis and congestion or yellow due to lipid accumulation
+lesions in the liver, with reddening due to necrosis and congestion or yellowing due to lipid accumulation

 hemorrhages in liver and other tissues

-Aflatoxins are carcinogenic, but tumor formation is rare with natural disease, probably because the animals do not live long enough for this to occur.
+Aflatoxins are carcinogenic; however, tumor formation is rare with natural disease, probably because the animals do not live long enough for this to occur.